Priapos1004/Applied-Presentation-of-Statistical-Data-Analysis/README.md

 ## Applied Part Scripts

+The basis of the analysis was a pseudonymised dataset from a European labourde union.
+The content and scope of the analysis, as well as provisions regarding the use and anonymisation of the data, were contractually agreed upon.
+All data were effectively anonymised in accordance with Article 4, No. 1 of the GDPR and Recital 26, Sentences 3-5 for scientific use: direct identifiers were deleted, and indirect identifiers were generalised, e.g., by aggregation (monthly total) or categorisation (e.g., birth month instead of birth date, document type X without document content or subject lines).

+The research dataset containing the anonymised data was exclusively utilised and processed on a remote server of the union.
+Access to other servers or data of the union was not permitted.
+Storage or extraction of the anonymised data was not possible and was contractually prohibited.

+All data available here on GitHub are randomly generated data.
+They are intended to test the functionality of the scripts, not to reproduce the analysis results.
+The ranges of the variables have been replaced by a randomisation process and do not correspond to the actual ranges.

 A description of the variables can be found [here](VARIABLES.md).

 You can run the applied part's scripts with the command: